 Great place to eat: Moo Gourmet Burgers (Bondi Beach) – The BEST halloumi burger I’ve ever had!
 I highly recommend giving their food a try either before or after the coastal walk, you won’t be disappointed.

-Exploring Melbourne and conquering the Great Ocean Road
+Exploring Melbourne and Great Ocean Road

 - The best 360° views of the city from the 88th floor of the Eureka Skydeck